sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 null == undefined //true
 ```

-- For cases where you do not want automatic type conversion to occur use '===' or '!==' I.e.
+- For cases where you do not want automatic type conversion to occur use '===' or '!==' i.e
 ```javascript
 "5" === 5 //false
 false !== 0 //true